maticnetwork/nightfall-sdk/README.md

 const txReceipts = await user.makeDeposit(depositOptions);
 ```

-*Where userOptions is of type <UserFactoryCreate> and depositOptions <UserMakeDeposit>*.
+*Where userOptions is of type UserFactoryCreate and depositOptions UserMakeDeposit*.

 Check out the [example scripts](#example-scripts) for a better understanding on how to use the SDK to its capacity.
-You can also dee-dive into the code and inspect the [User library](https://github.com/maticnetwork/nightfall-sdk/tree/master/libs/user).
-See `user.ts` for more details about each method.
+You can also dee-dive into the code and inspect the [User library](https://github.com/maticnetwork/nightfall-sdk/tree/master/libs/user) (see `user.ts` for more details about each method).

 ## Play with the SDK repository